Saving Young Lives (SYL): A Partnership to deliver sustainable acute PD for AKI.

 SYL focuses on providing training and educational activities in the community to improve awareness and equip local health practitioners to prevent and identify cases needing hospital care.

-SYL is made up of four equal partners, each bringing complementary missions and expertise to the initiative:
+SYL is made up of three equal partners, each bringing complementary missions and expertise to the initiative:

 - IPNA (International Pediatric Nephrology Association)